Fayti1703/Linux-Documentation/Documentation.md

 ## passwd

-Changes the password for the specified user.
+Changes the password for the specified user or the current user.

-## whatis
+Requires root if not changing the current user's password.

-Informs you about what a specified command does.
+If not root, requires the current user's password to confirm authenticity.

 ## sudo

-sudo allows you to run commands as root.
+sudo allows you to run commands as other users.

 ~~~bash
 sudo passwd -d root # disable root login